Updated May 4, 2024

 Still, there are some differences in their fees for extra features:

 • Robinhood and Webull do not have an inactivity fee.
-But M1 Finance will charge $50 if the account has less than $50 and no activity for 90+ days.[2]
+But M1 Finance will charge $50 (for accounts with $50 or less and no trading or deposit activity for 90+ days).[2]

 • M1 Finance and Webull charge fees for wire transfers.
 Robinhood does not.